 Please ensure that you have an international driver’s license that adheres to the following:

 The 1949 Geneva Convention on Road Traffic

 If the convention date on your license is anything other than 1949, or 19 September 1949, I am afraid it will be of no use in Japan.
 In addition to the international license, you will also need your passport, and a credit card.

 Toyota Rent-A-Car allows you to rent a child seat at a rate of ¥540 for three days.
 After three days, you pay a third of the 3-day rate for each additional day.
 In addition, you can leave the vehicle in Tokyo, or any other prefecture for that matter, for as little as ¥5400 extra.
 This also means that you could rent a car in Tokyo and leave it in Yamanashi.
 The same rules that apply to renting a car in any country also apply in Japan, so, non-smoking rentals are subject to availability and if you return the car without refuelling, there will be an extra charge on top of the regular price of a refill.

 You can rent a car from any of the following Toyota Rent-A-Car locations in Yamanashi (you can also rent from any of Japan’s international airports):

 Kofu-Showa Highway Interchange

 If you are ready to rent, just click on the link below.
-I have received no financial incentive from Toyota Rent-A-Car for this recommendation.
+I receive no financial compensation from Toyota Rent-A-Car for this recommendation.